We’re working hard to deliver great value

 How our charges are changing this year

 All water and utility companies tend to raise their prices every year.
 This is to cover the rising costs of operating and inflation.
 But this isn’t the only thing that affects how our charges might change.

 We’d like to help you keep your bills as low as possible.
-If you’re worried they’re too high, you’ll find advice to help you on our tariff pages.
+If you’re worried they’re too high, you’ll find advice on our help pages.